-- 59 A TOE operational environment is the environment of phases 1, optionally 4, then 5 to 7. - 60 At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - 61 End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
-Examples of such are pay-TV, banking cards, brand protection, portable communication SIM cards, health cards, transportation cards, access management, identity and passport cards.
-The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid and monitor any abuse of the TOE.
+- A TOE operational environment is the environment of phases 1, optionally 4, then 5 to 7. - At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
+Examples of such are Automotive and Machine to Machine (M2M).
+The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid any attempt to abuse the TOE.